0303 303 0303

 Recovery can be long and challenging and you might now have questions about what happened.
 Your partner or family member’s transplant team will be able to answer questions about their specific treatment, but this web section will address some of the general concerns you may have.

-Was having the transplant the right decision?
+Was having a transplant the right decision?

 Stem cell transplant is never considered by the medical team unless it is the best option for a long-term remission.